quic-mtuttle/aimet/Docs/userguide/quantization_workflow.rst

 lowering the precision.

-The figure below illustrates the recommended quantization workflow and the steps required to deploy the quantized model on the target :term:`device`.
+The figure below illustrates the recommended quantization workflow and the steps required to deploy the quantized model on the target device.

 .. figure:: ../images/overall_quantization_workflow.png